Berkshire Blanket Oversized 60×80 Whimsical Christmas Throw – H227548

 A blanket is a swath of soft cloth large enough either to cover or to enfold most of the user's body and thick enough to keep the body warm by trapping radiant body heat that otherwise would be lost through conduction.

-Christmas is an annual festival commemorating the birth of Jesus Christ, observed primarily on December 25 as a religious and cultural celebration among billions of people around the world.
-It is a feast central to Christianity.
-In the liturgical year, preparation for Christmas begins on the First Sunday of Advent (the fourth Sunday before), and it is followed by Christmastide, which historically in the West lasts twelve days and culminates on Twelfth Night.
-Christmas Day is a public holiday in many countries, is celebrated religiously by a majority of Christians, as well as culturally by many non-Christians, and forms an integral part of the holiday season surrounding it.
+Christmas is an annual festival commemorating the birth of Jesus Christ, observed primarily on 25 December as a religious and cultural celebration among billions of people around the world.
+A liturgical feast central to Christianity, preparation for Christmas begins on the First Sunday of Advent and it is followed by Christmastide, which historically in the West lasts twelve days and culminates on Twelfth Night.
+Christmas Day is a public holiday in many countries, is observed religiously by a majority of Christians, as well as celebrated culturally by many non-Christians, and forms an integral part of the annual holiday season.

 The traditional Christmas narrative recounted in the New Testament, known as the Nativity of Jesus, says that Jesus was born in Bethlehem, in accordance with messianic prophecies.
 When Joseph and Mary arrived in the city, the inn had no room, and so they were offered a stable where the Christ Child was soon born, with angels proclaiming this news to shepherds, who then spread the word.

 There are different hypotheses regarding the date of Jesus's birth.
-In the early fourth century, the church fixed the date as December 25, the date of the winter solstice in the Roman calendar.
-It is nine months after Annunciation on March 25, also the Roman date of the spring equinox.
-Most Christians celebrate on December 25 in the Gregorian calendar, which has been adopted almost universally in the civil calendars used in countries throughout the world.
-However, part of the Eastern Christian Churches celebrate Christmas on December 25 of the older Julian calendar, which currently corresponds to January 7 in the Gregorian calendar.
+In the early fourth century, the church fixed the date as 25 December, the date of the winter solstice in the Roman Empire.
+It is nine months after Annunciation on 25 March, also the Roman date of the spring equinox.
+Most Christians celebrate on 25 December in the Gregorian calendar, which has been adopted almost universally in the civil calendars used in countries throughout the world.
+However, part of the Eastern Christian Churches celebrate Christmas on 25 December of the older Julian calendar, which currently corresponds to 7 January in the Gregorian calendar.
 For Christians, believing that God came into the world in the form of man to atone for the sins of humanity rather than knowing Jesus's exact birth date is considered to be the primary purpose of celebrating Christmas.

 Whimsical may refer to: